 Periodically, the Research Center engages in a comprehensive, multi-year investigation into the extent to which ADOT has implemented the recommendations resulting from ADOT research studies.
-The first of such investigations is documented in the final report for SPR-727, SPR-727, SPR-727, SPR-727, SPR-727, <a href="Implementation of Research at the Implementation of Research at the Implemen
+The first of such investigations is documented in the final report for SPR-727, Implementation of Research at the Arizona Department of Transportation.
+An update covering the implementation of research recommendations developed between 2012 and 2022 will begin in FY 2022.